Comparisons11 min read

 • Freelancers building for clients who care about speed scores and won't accept "good enough"

-If performance is non-negotiable — or you're building for clients who will absolutely notice a sluggish site — A2 Hosting's Turbo plans are worth the premium.
+If performance is non-negotiable — or you're building for clients who absolutely notice a sluggish site — A2 Hosting's Turbo plans are worth the premium.

 The Verdict: Hostinger vs A2 Hosting 2026